 While this was only for development purposes, no big deal, but I wanted to see if I could stand up my own.
 Here is what I did.
-If you want another link, feel free to use: "127dev.link"; it honors subdomains and ports and is a simple replacement for 127.0.0.1 (localhost).
+If you want another link, feel free to use: "127dev.link"; it honors subdomains and ports and is a simple replacement for 127.0.0.1 (localhost), but supports subdomains.

 for example: localhost:3000 works great, subdomain.localhost:3000 does not